 To feed the other side of his soul, Will enjoys playing Trombone in the horn section for the The Sam Cockrell Band, led by Chicago Blues Hall of Fame singer/bassist Sam Cockrell.
 Will can be heard on the SCB’s 2015 release Trying to Make a Living Playing my Guitar.
 A California native, Will moved to Chicago where he earned a Masters Degree in Bass Trombone performance at Northwestern University where he studied with Michael Mulcahy, Randall Hawes, Peter Ellefson, and Tim Higgins.

-Mr. Baker graduated from UCLA in 2010 with a BA in music performance, studying Euphonium and Bass Trombone with Patrick Sheridan.
-It was Mr. Sheridan that inspired Will to forge a career in music, and for this, he will always be one of Mr. Baker’s favorite people in the world.
+Will graduated Cum Laude from UCLA in 2010 with a BA in music performance, studying Euphonium and Bass Trombone with Patrick Sheridan.
+It was Mr. Sheridan that inspired Will to forge a career in music, and for this Pat will always be one of his favorite people in the world.

 In 2016, while artist in residence with the Southeast Iowa Symphony (SEISO), Will commissioned a new bass trombone concerto by composer Robert Tindle.
 The resulting piece titled At 60 Miles An Hour can be heard at willbakermusic.com